rak-n-rok/Krake/docs/admin/inventory.rst

   SSH jump host that is used to access the OpenStack instances.
 By default, no OpenStack server has a floating IP assigned except hosts in the **gateways** group.
 All other hosts use the **gateway** host variable to define a SSH jump host.
+Wireguard is also installed on the gateway, see :ref:`admin/setup:Access through the gateway`

 authorized_keys - optional
     List of additional authorized SSH keys, which can be used for accessing the hosts.